J&K: Soldier killed in Pakistani firing along LoC

 In a separate incident, two civilians were injured when Pakistani troops violated ceasefire along the LoC in Karnah area of north Kashmir’s Kupwara district.
 Deputy Commissioner Kupwara, Anush Garg said two civilians received minor injuries in Pakistani firing.

-Reports said that people rushed inside their homes after heavy firing and shelling started in Batpora-Baghbella area in Karnah, 200 km from here, at around 2:30 pm.
+Reports said that people rushed inside their homes after heavy firing and shelling started in Batpora-Baghbella area in Karnah, 200 kms from here, at around 2:30 pm.

 All the shops, business establishments and schools were immediately closed and people rushed towards their homes.
 Reports said that the sound of shelling was even heard at the Kupwara district headquarters.